-Bezos, three others blast off into space this morning
+‘Best day ever!’
+Bezos, 3 others journey into space and back

 Journalists had a quick middle-of-the-night safety briefing at the hangar, warning of the various dangers at the site and what to do if anything goes wrong — volatile gases, explosive materials, pressurized tanks, as well as rattlesnakes and tarantulas at the landing pad.

-The brief, 11-minute flight would be a technical triumph for Blue Origin, and in particular for the subset of its 3,700-strong workforce who have worked to develop the New Shepard rocket, about 400 core engineers based in Kent.

-In the immediate future it marks the realization of a once fanciful idea: space tourism, now real at least for the very wealthy.
+In the immediate future the flight marks the realization of a once fanciful idea: space tourism, now real at least for the very wealthy.

 Bezos has touted Tuesday’s brief excursion just above the stratosphere as a small step toward a much larger and altruistic goal: A future where, expanding beyond the planet’s finite and depleting resources, “millions of people live and work in space.”